 Austin, TX, Schools with Drawing Classes

 Drawing students in Austin, TX, can find classes at two public and one private school, which are summarized in the paragraphs below.
 Degree-seeking undergraduates can earn an Associate of Arts, Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA).
-Graduate programs culminate in a Master of Fine Arts (MFA).
+A graduate program culminates in a Master of Fine Arts (MFA).
 In addition to the program summaries, the following resource includes a school comparison table and a section with other school options.

-- Austin Community College District offers continuing education courses in drawing, as well as an associate's degree in art that incorporates drawing classes.
-This college is located 6.8 miles from downtown Austin.
+- Austin Community College District offers an associate's degree in art that incorporates drawing classes.
+This college is located approximately 13 miles from downtown Austin.

-- Saint Edward's University, located 2.8 miles from Austin's downtown, offers a bachelor's degree in art, through which students take courses in drawing.
+- Saint Edward's University, located about 19 miles from Austin's downtown, offers a bachelor's degree in art, through which students take courses in drawing.

 - Students at the University of Texas at Austin can study drawing through the school's BA and BFA programs or obtain an MFA in Studio Art with a focus in drawing and painting.
-At 1.7 miles, the university is the closest of the three featured schools to downtown Austin.
+Around 16 miles from city center, the university is the closest of the three featured schools to downtown Austin.

 Comparison of Schools